mozilla/firefox-test-engineering/reference/git_github.rst

 ==============

 The sections below describe some A-team best practices for using Git and GitHub.
-For more general information on Git, see the :doc:`../guide/software` section of the guide.
+For more general information on Git and how we use it, see the :doc:`../guide/software` and :doc:`../guide/development_process` sections of the guide.

 Commit Messages
 ---------------